Ninja-Squad/ninja-squad.github.com/_posts/2021-01-13-what-is-new-angular-11.1.md

 A schematic will automatically remove the useless `canActivate` guards in your route configurations when you update to v11.1.

 Overall, the router received some love in this release with a bunch of fixes.
+For example, you may have seen this very annoying log (that made no sense) when you run `ng test`:

+    WARN: 'Navigation triggered outside Angular zone, did you forget to call 'ngZone.run()'?'

+It has been fixed and the useless log is now gone!

-It also has a tiny new feature: `routerLink` now has a `relativeTo` input.
+The router also has a tiny new feature: `routerLink` now has a `relativeTo` input.
 This allows to use `<a routerLink="something" [relativeTo]="route.parent">` like we do in the `router.navigate()` method.
 If you give no value to this input, the `routerLink` is resolved relatively to the root (as it is by default).
 It has been introduced to fix an issue with router outlets and router links,